exercism/DEPRECATED.javascript/README.md

 Exercism exercises in JavaScript

+## Installing

+To run the tests, you'll need NodeJS and Jasmine.
+For information about how to install these tools, see the [Javascript](http://exercism.io/languages/javascript/about) page.

 ## Running Unit Test Suite

 The following commands assume that you are in the 'xjavascript' directory: